byExist/fluxgate/docs/en/circuit-breaker.md

 # Circuit Breaker

-Circuit Breaker is a design pattern that automatically blocks calls to failing services in distributed systems to prevent cascading failures.
+A Circuit Breaker is a mechanism that prevents a system from repeatedly trying to execute an operation that is likely to fail, which is essential for building resilient distributed systems.

 ## Core Concepts {#core-concepts}

-Circuit Breaker works like an electrical circuit breaker:
+It works just like an electrical circuit breaker in your home.

-- In normal state, all calls are allowed (circuit is closed)
+- When everything is normal, the circuit is **closed**, and calls flow through.
-- When failures exceed threshold, calls are blocked (circuit opens)
+- If failures surpass a threshold, the circuit **opens**, and calls are blocked.
-- After some time, recovery is tested (half-open state)
+- After a timeout, the circuit enters a **half-open** state to test if the underlying service has recovered.

 ## State Transitions {#state-transitions}

-Circuit Breaker has 6 states:
+A circuit breaker automatically transitions between three main states: `CLOSED`, `OPEN`, and `HALF_OPEN`.
+It also provides manual override states (`DISABLED`, `FORCED_OPEN`, `METRICS_ONLY`) for maintenance and testing.

 ```text
 ┌─────────┐           ┌──────┐